Our business can’t afford to go slowly. Why should we roll this out?

 I’m an engineering manager.
 How should I roll this out?

-Following Principle 1 (collectively defining your own sustainable work practices) is the most work, but it’s not difficult.
-If you have never discussed work practices with them before, meet with your team and ask for their input on how they’d like to work, and come to the table with how you’d like the team to operate.
+Collectively defining your own sustainable work practices is the most important part.
+If you have never discussed work practices with your team before, meet with them and ask for their input on how they’d like to work, and come to the table with how you would like them to operate.
 Then try to reconcile the two models into something everyone can all agree on.

 Secondly, just make sure you follow your own stated practices, remembering that as a manager your example carries a lot of weight.
 So if your practice says “no working while on vacation” and you reply to some emails during your time away, your team might think that Sustainable Development isn’t being practiced any more, or that you believe you’re exempt.

-Lastly, make sure to follow the third principle and continuously improve your own stated work practices to be more sustainable.
+Lastly, make sure to continuously improve your team’s work practices to be more sustainable.